 Thanks to his ambition, drive, and talent, he gained the position of vice president of General Electric in 1972, and became chairman in 1979.
 Merely two years later, in 1981, Jack Welch became the youngest CEO and chairman of General Electric ever.
 Under his direction, the company booked many positive results.

-Welch reshaped General Electric’s portfolio and implemented economic diversity.
+He reshaped General Electric’s portfolio and implemented economic diversity.
 Over 500 takeovers were carried out during his term, worth approximately 50 billion dollars.
-A strategic part of Jack Welch comes from Six Sigma.
-The investment of the programme required many millions, but Jack Welch believed the Six Sigma would save General Electric billions in expenses.
+A strategic part of he comes from Six Sigma.
+The investment of the programme required many millions, but he believed the Six Sigma would save General Electric billions in expenses.

 Under his guidance, the company grew with a market value of 12 billion dollars, to 410 billion dollars when he retired.
-Upon retiring, Welch received an amount of 417 million dollars as compensation.
+Upon retiring, he received an amount of 417 million dollars as compensation.

 Jack Welch also started teaching a class of 30 MBA students at the MIT Sloan School of Management.
-In December 2016, Jack Welch participated in a forum that was composed by Donald Trump to provide strategic and policy advice regarding economic issues.
+In December 2016, he participated in a forum that was composed by Donald Trump to provide strategic and policy advice regarding economic issues.

 Jack Welch quotes